Xazratbek/Discount-Tracker-Project/README.md

 Explore advanced filters to find products based on specific criteria.
 Stay updated on price changes and discounts over time.
 Customize notification preferences to receive alerts for your favorite products.
+Contributing
+Contributions are welcome!
+If you'd like to contribute to the project, please follow these steps:

+Fork the repository.
+Create a new branch for your feature or bug fix.
+Make your changes and commit them.
+Push your changes to your fork.
+Submit a pull request.